Colleagues

 Our Inclusion and Diversity strategy, ‘Many Voices: One Bank’, focuses on valuing and celebrating diversity within the workforce, reflecting the communities in which we operate, an inclusive culture, which values diverse talents and recognises the unique needs of colleagues, and an organisation that meets the needs of all customers.
 Many colleagues support our International Women’s Day events.

-We signed the Women in Finance Charter in March 2018, demonstrating our commitment to inclusion and diversity and pledging to increase gender balance in our Management and Leadership populations.
+We signed the Women in Finance Charter in March 2018 to demonstrate our commitment to inclusion and diversity, and to help drive meaningful change in gender representation across financial services.

 Our UK Gender Pay Gap report is published here.